Magnesium Die Casting

 Magnesium has an inflexible hexagonal structure at its basic atomic level which makes it difficult to roll, stretch and shape.
 HPDC overcomes this limitation by offering an alternative, less difficult and faster method for manipulating

-Magnesium is increasingly used in automotive and airplane manufacture.
+Magnesium is increasingly used in automotive and aeroplane manufacturer.
 This is due to its light weight per unit volume.
 Casted Magnesium is also used in the manufacture of lightweight car seats, car body and fuselage parts.
-The use is attributed to Magnesium being the lightest structural metal which can withstand greater column loading per unit weight.
+The use is attributed to Magnesium is the lightest structural metal which can withstand greater column loading per unit weight.

 Magnesium and its alloys are being used to manufacture chassis for appliances such as laptops, cameras and phones.

 Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills and electric nail guns.
 Use in electrical appliances is gaining ground owing to its ability to conduct heat and electricity.